Camino de Santiago, Day 25

 Cruz de Ferro

-The hike up the mountain was on a single track trail.
+The hike up the mountain was on a single-track trail.
 We had anticipated it being steeper and more strenuous, but we all felt good and strong.
-Time passed quickly and we were all quietly walking in contemplation, thinking about leaving our pebble at the Iron Cross.
+Time passed quickly and we all quietly walked in contemplation, thinking about leaving our pebble at the Iron Cross.

 As we arrived at the Cruz De Ferro, it was surrounded by pilgrims.
 The Iron Cross is one of the most famous monuments on the French route of the Camino.
 It dates back to the 11th Century.
 Pilgrims from around the world have carried a pebble or stone from home and left it at the cross.
 The pebble represents a burden the pilgrim would like to leave behind.

 I had given this a lot of thought as I walked the Camino.
 My stone from our yard in California represented the burden of expectations.
 If I could eliminate expectations in life, I would be less likely to be disappointed.

 Unfortunately, the area was so busy with pilgrims it was difficult to have a quiet moment (and take a photo) without being interrupted.
 By the time we moved on, I was disappointed and annoyed.

 It doesn’t escape my notice that my “expectation” of the Cruz de Ferro was too high, so I was ultimately let down.
 Lesson learned.